 Issuing covered bonds is the purpose of the Issuer.
-Some bonds are issued in NOK, with a larger share issued in EUR.
-Other currencies in which the Issuer's covered bonds are outstanding are: SEK, USD and GBP.
+Some bonds are issued in NOK, with a larger share issued in EUR and USD.
 The issuance of senior and subordinated debt is derived from regulatory requirement (capital requirements) and ratings agencies' requirements for cover pool overcollateralisation